AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/concentrated-liquidity-pool-incentivization-campaign.md

 <figure><img src="../../.gitbook/assets/CLAMM-boost.png" alt=""><figcaption></figcaption></figure>

-**Details**:
+**Details:**

-* **Deposit URL**: Provide the deposit URL where users can participate in the campaign.
+* **Deposit URL:** Provide the deposit URL where users can participate in the campaign.
 This URL should direct them to the relevant page for participating in the campaign.

 6. **Preview Transaction and Submit**